Connect LLM to SQL database with LangChain SQLChain

 pg_uri = f"postgresql+psycopg2://{username}:{password}@{host}:{port}/{mydatabase}"

-db = SQLDatabase.from_uri(pg_uri)
+db = SQLDatabase.from_uri(pg_uri)import os

 from langchain.prompts.prompt import PromptTemplate